keneniwt/Point-Cloud-Completion-Survey/README.md

 # Point Cloud Completion: A survey

-Here are works in point cloud completion so far.
+Here are  all the works in point cloud completion included in our survey(grouped by year of publication).

 ## 2023
 1. Cp3: Unifying point cloud completion by pretrain-prompt-predict paradigm: https://ieeexplore.ieee.org/abstract/document/10097548/